Filters

 • Woodwork: Though wood is typically less common in modern boats, older boats may have some woodwork in handrails, steps, decks or other parts of the boat.
 Usually, these wooden components are teak, which is a durable tropical hardwood.
 Clean the teak occasionally with the mildest cleaner designed for teak.
 Using a soft bristle brush, lightly scrub the teak going across the grain to help keep it in top condition.

-2. Properly Store Your Boat
+Store Your Boat Properly

 Proper storage is critical to protecting your boat from weather-related damage, especially during the winter.
-The point is to keep ice, snow and rain out of your boat, while at the same time allowing airflow, so mildew doesn’t build up.
+The point is to keep ice, snow and rain out of your boat while still allowing airflow so mildew doesn’t build up.
 You’ll also want to prepare your boat for weeks of inactivity, so it functions properly when it’s time to set sail again.
 Here are some storage options to consider.

-• Outdoor: Outdoor storage is a popular method and allows boat owners to store sailboats with the masts up.
+• Outdoor: Outdoor storage is a popular method, and allows boat owners to store sailboats with the masts up.
 Outdoor storage requires a proper cover to protect your boat from the elements.
 The best way to keep your boat outdoors is to hire a professional to shrink-wrap your boat.
 Proper shrink-wrapping ensures your boat remains covered and ventilated at the same time.
 You can cover your boat yourself by fitting a tarp over a wooden frame and placing this over the boat.

 • Indoor: Indoor storage is an excellent option because it protects your boat from the weather and the sun.
 If you do not have room to store your boat in your garage, consider renting a storage unit for the winter.
 You might also consider dry-stack storage.
 If you store your boat at a dry-stack storage facility, you’ll keep your boat on a rack in a covered building — just be sure to choose a secure building.